nwchemgit/nwchem-wiki/Gaussian-Basis-AIMD.md

 #### n_states: Number of states

 The keyword `nstates` sets the number of electronic states to include in the calculation, i.e. the number of states for use with Eq.
-5 of the paper above.
+5 of the 2020 Song paper.

 #### init_state: Initial state